rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 opcache.max_accelerated_files=4000
 ```

-where:
+Where:

-* `opcache.memory_consumption` corresponds to the amount of memory needed for the opcache (to be increased until a correct hit ratio is obtained).
+* `opcache.memory_consumption` corresponds to the amount of memory needed for the opcache (increase this until obtaining a correct hit ratio).
 * `opcache.interned_strings_buffer` the amount of strings to cache.
 * `opcache.max_accelerated_files` is near to the result of the `find ./ -iname "*.php"|wc -l` command.